vl4ds/Documentation/introduction/what-is-smartthings.rst

 In order to make this vision a reality, we realized early on that we needed to provide an end-to-end solution of hardware, software, a fantastic user experience, and incredible user support.
-To do that we provide three different SmartThings “Kits” that include our SmartThings Hub, Smart Devices, and are bundled with free SmartApps to make your life better.
+To do that we provide two SmartThings starter “Kits” that include our SmartThings Hub, Smart Devices, and are bundled with free SmartApps to make your life better.